 5- Throughput

-What are other metrics for analyzing network performance?
+What are other elements for analyzing network performance metrics?

 Apart from these essential network performance metrics, there are others that can be used to analyze the performance of the system: